Thakurvaibhav/k8s/monitoring/README.md

 Note:

 1. A Cluster-binding role is already being created by the config.
-The role currently as admin permissions, however you can modify it to a viewer role only.
+The role currently has admin permissions, however you can modify it to a viewer role only.